 Pink Salmon emerge from the river gravel and immediately migrate to the ocean, with all members of a brood returning to spawn as adults two years later (Quinn 2018).
 This leads to two genetically distinct runs occurring in even numbered and odd numbered years, each with its own characteristic abundance (Alaska Department of Fish and Game 2024a).

 Pink Salmon in southeast Alaska are an important food resource for predators and scavenging wildlife, providing a vector for marine-derived nutrients to make their way into riparian ecosystems (Brandt et al. 2024).
-Historically, Indian River Pink Salmon held special importance for Kiks.ádi fishers, as they were the first salmon to appear each year (Thornton 1998).
+Historically, Indian River Pink Salmon held special importance for Tlingit fishers, as they were the first salmon to appear each year (Thornton 1998).
 Today these fish provide an opportunity for visitors to the park to connect with ideas of stewardship and conservation by observing the spawning salmon from a footbridge that spans the river.
 Although Pink Salmon have always been abundant in the Indian River, their numbers have increased rapidly in the last several decades.
-ADFG peak escapement surveys (numbers of fish that have ‘escaped’ the fishery and returned to spawn in the river) demonstrate that, since 1980, Pink Salmon abundance has increased from several thousand to regularly exceeding 100,000 fish annually (Stopha 2015).
+The ADFG peak escapement surveys (numbers of fish that have ‘escaped’ the fishery and returned to spawn in the river) demonstrate that since 1980, Pink Salmon abundance has increased from several thousand to regularly exceeding 100,000 fish annually (Stopha 2015).
 Moreover, there are indications that the duration of Pink Salmon spawning, formerly limited to August and September, now regularly spans July through October.

 High salmon densities in the river are not necessarily a cause for management concern, as they may be naturally occurring phenomena influenced by variation in stream conditions, ocean productivity,